Harshadbondre9977/HB-Store-Data-Analysis-Dashbord/README.md

-# HB-Store-Data-Analysis-Dashbord
-Sales data analysis project using Excel, SQL and Power BI

-# Sales Data Analysis Dashboard

-📌 Project Overview

-This project analyzes sales data using Excel, SQL and Power BI.
-The objective is to identify sales trends, top-performing products, regional performance and overall business performance.

-🛠️ Tools & Technologies

-- Excel
-- SQL
-- Power BI
-- Data Cleaning
-- Data Visualization
-- Data Analysis

- 📊 Key Analysis

-- Total Sales
-- Total Profit
-- Total Orders
-- Monthly Sales Trends
-- Top Products
-- Regional Sales Performance
-- Category Performance

-  Project Structure

-- Dataset/ - Original sales dataset
-- SQL/ - SQL queries used for analysis
-- Excel/ - Excel analysis
-- PowerBI/ - Power BI dashboard
-- Screenshots/ - Dashboard screenshots

-📈 Dashboard

-Power BI dashboard includes interactive charts,
-KPIs and filters for sales analysis.

-🎯 Skills Demonstrated

-- Data Cleaning
-- SQL Queries
-- Excel Analysis
-- Power BI Dashboard Development
-- Data Visualization
-- Business Insights
+# HB Store Data Analysis Dashboard in Power bi

+This project is about analyzing sales data and creating an interactive dashboard in Power BI.

+The main purpose of the project is to understand sales performance, find trends, and get useful information from the data.

+## Tools Used

+* Power BI
+* Microsoft Excel
+* SQL

+## What I Worked On

+* Cleaned and prepared the sales data
+* Created measures and calculated columns in Power BI
+* Analyzed sales and profit
+* Checked sales by category and region
+* Created charts and KPI cards
+* Built an interactive dashboard using Power BI filters

+## Dashboard

+The dashboard shows important sales information such as:

+* Total Sales
+* Total Profit
+* Total Orders
+* Sales by Category
+* Sales by Region
+* Monthly Sales
+* Top Products

+## Files

+`PowerBI/` - Power BI dashboard file

+`Dataset/` - Dataset used for the project

+`SQL/` - SQL queries used for analysis

+`Screenshots/` - Dashboard screenshots

+## Project Purpose

+I created this project to practice working with real-world sales data and improve my skills in data analysis and Power BI dashboard development.

+## Author

+Harshad Bondre